 Fans of '80s and '90s country music have to know Restless Heart.
-The group had multiple number one hits on the country charts and even some adult contemporary songs that charted, such as "Tell Me What You Dream" and "When She Cries."
+The group had multiple No. 1 hits on the country charts and even some adult contemporary chart entries, such as "Tell Me What You Dream" and "When She Cries."

-The country band was actually formed by Tim DuBois, a record producer, who wanted to record demos of his songs.
-The original members consisted of John Dittrich, Paul Gregg, Dave Innis, Greg Jennings, and Verlon Thompson.
-Thompson actually left the band before they released any music, so he was replaced with Larry Stewart for the band's lead vocals.
+The country band was formed by Tim DuBois, a record producer and songwriter, who wanted to record demos of his songs.
+The original members consisted of John Dittrich, Paul Gregg, Dave Innis, Greg Jennings and Verlon Thompson.
+Thompson left the band before they released any music, so he was replaced with lead singer Larry Stewart.
 Some of the demos the band recorded went on to become big hits for other artists, such as "Love in the First Degree," a No. 1 hit for Alabama.
-(The song was written by Tim Dubois and Jim Hurt.)
-Restless Heart decided to officially pursue their own music together.
+(The song was written by Dubois and Jim Hurt.)
+After such secondhand successes, Restless Heart decided to officially pursue their own music together.

 The group signed with RCA Records Nashville in 1984 and released their self-titled album the same year.
 Their first album had multiple top 10 hits including "Let the Heartache Ride," and "(Back to the) Heartbreak Kid."
 But the band's real success came a couple of years later with their second album, Wheels.

-While no new music has been released since the band is gearing up to tour this fall.
-Check their website to see if one of their upcoming dates is near you!
+Check restlessheartband.com to see if one of their upcoming dates is near you!

 This story originally ran on July 3, 2020.